Counseling and Counselor Education, Ph.D.

 Financial Support

-• All applications are considered for assistantships with Counseling faculty and within the rest of the School of Education.
-It is recommended that you get your application in as early as possible in order to be considered.
+• All applications are considered for assistantships with program faculty and within the rest of the School of Education.
+It is recommended that you get your application in as early as possible in order to be considered, and are encouraged to contact admissions to discuss opportunities further.

 Program Contacts